JoeReis/data_eng_workshop_hedw_2025/README.md

 # 📊 Serving Data for Analytics & AI

-From where I sit, data engineering is moving to the Serving layer of the data engineering lifecycle.
+Data engineering is moving to the Serving layer of the data engineering lifecycle.
 The data warehouse is the cornerstone, but serving data from it evolves.
 This means the ability to create data and AI powered applications.

 ## 🖥️ Data-Powered Applications in Streamlit